appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/workflows.md

 ---
 description: >-
-  Multiple Queries can be triggered in serial/parallel/conditional when a user interacts with a widget
+  Learn how to build effective workflows with Appsmith by using multiple Queries that can be executed in serial, parallel or conditional manner and programming widgets for smooth user interaction.

 toc_min_heading_level: 2
 toc_max_heading_level: 5